KDP as a thermal blocking filter -- Deep near IR observations with a warm narrow band filter: Experimental setup

 \subsection{The warm narrow-band filter}

-Manufacturing high performance interference filters is challenging and expensive, and a trade-offs between peak efficiency, in-band transmission, and off-band blocking must be made.
+Manufacturing high performance interference filters is challenging and expensive, and a trade-off between peak efficiency, in-band transmission, and off-band blocking must be made.
 In the SWIR, a large spectral range is covered, leaving observations vulnerable to off-band, usually thermal, leaks.
 The off-band contribution can be significant, especially in narrow-band photometry, where the flux in the band-pass is weak, degrading the photometric performance.
 Due to the ability of KDP to absorb thermal radiation, filters with band-passes shorter than 1.3\,\mum{} may be placed in ambient (warm) conditions.
-A KDP thickness of 1\,mm is sufficient to absorb thermal emission from the 'warm' filter, to a level that has no impact on the observations.
+A KDP thickness of 1\,mm is sufficient to absorb thermal emission from the warm filter, to a level that has no impact on the observations.

-We designed a custom warm NB filter, to demonstrate this.
-The filter is designed to be used in combination with the \mbox{NOTCam} the J-band filter and a 0.5\,mm KDP.
-The NB filter is only blocking off-band light through the J-band (Fig.\,\ref{fig:BP1191-4}).
-The NB filter has a central wavelength of 1.191\,\mum{}, and full-width-at-half-maximum of $\sim$4\,nm (R$\sim$300), being located in the largest gap between atmospheric hydroxyl (OH) emission lines within the J band.
+We designed a custom warm NB filter to be used in combination with the \mbox{NOTCam} J-band filter and a 0.5\,mm KDP.
+The KDP is to ensure that there will be no thermal leak through the broadband filter.
+The NB filter is only blocking off-band light through the J-band (Fig.\,\ref{fig:BP1191-4}), and it has a central wavelength of 1.191\,\mum{}, with full-width-at-half-maximum of $\sim$4\,nm (R$\sim$300).
+The bandpass is located in the largest gap between atmospheric hydroxyl (OH) emission lines within the J band.
 The filter was designed and manufactured by Ferroperm Optics A/S. We will refer it as \mbox{BP1191-4}.